-"Preparing a Response File" on page B-3 explains how to customize or create the response file.
+"Preparing a Response File" on page A-3 explains how to customize or create the response file.

-2. Run Oracle Universal Installer from a command prompt, specifying the response file, using either silent or noninteractive mode.
+Run Oracle Universal Installer from a command prompt, specifying the response file, using either silent or noninteractive mode.

-Note: Windows Vista requires Administrator privileges at the command prompt.
+Note: Windows Vista and Windows Server 2008 require Administrator privileges at the command prompt.

-"Running Oracle Universal Installer Using the Response File" on page B-5 explains how to run Oracle Universal Installer with a response file.
+"Running Oracle Universal Installer Using the Response File" on page A-5 explains how to run Oracle Universal Installer with a response file.